ryutau/ryutau.github.io/index.md

 - 2016.4 - 2018.9: Human Sciences I, The University of Tokyo

 # Research Interests
  I am interested in collective intelligence in its broadest sense, but with a particular focus on human group dynamics.
-I aim to devise principled understandings that can bridge the gap between individual and collective-level behaviors/computations, currently employing a combination of game-theoretic experiments and computational modeling.
+I aim to develop principled understandings that can bridge the gap between individual and collective-level behaviors/computations, currently employing a combination of game-theoretic experiments and computational modeling.

 # Publications
 [in English]